dtorresxp/odoo-guides/README.md

 It is a community effort designed to close the gap between Odoo gurus and rookies...
 In spite of the very demanding effort Odoo has been doing in recent years documenting their system, we think development volume and yearly arrival of new versions (not to mention the increasing number of localizations) requires an out of the box approach.

-We think videos are nice, but very inneficient way of training... even considering millenials, we hope centenials start reading again... as previos generations did for a long time.
+We think videos are nice, but very inefficient way of training... even considering millenials, we hope centenials start reading again... as previous generations did for a long time.
 Until somebody give us a Matrix-like interface, that allow us learn anything in just a couple of seconds, we need to locate the right procedure to solve an issue, in a better way.

-We trully believe the success in the long run of every partner depends on the speed they could move their info, from where it is, to where it's needed.
+We truly believe the success in the long run of every partner depends on the speed they could move their info, from where it is, to where it's needed.

 As the great _Euclides_ did about 2,300 years ago, we aren't producing videos, but created the &#x03C8;Code content that summarizes shown procedure.
 As a bonus, our links are bind with the exact start and end time of the related procedure.